Why is limescale formed?

 Moisten a tea towel with buttermilk and put it on the area with limescale.
 Leave it there overnight and you should be able to rinse away the limescale the next day.

 3. Fabric softener

 You can also use fabric softener to remove limescale from taps and bathroom tiles.
-Pour a drop of fabric softener in a bucket of warm water and use this to wipe off the tiles, Leave it to work for a bit and then rinse well with hot water.
+Pour a drop of fabric softener in a bucket of warm water and use this to wipe off the tiles.
+Then, leave it to work for a while and rinse it well with hot water.

-Do you have a good tip for getting rid of limescale on taps?
+Do you have a good tip for getting rid of limescale?
 Let us know!

 Frequently Asked Questions about removing limescale